How to become a dentist and your job options

 Entry requirements for dentistry degrees

 Dentistry courses tend to be very competitive to get onto and require high grades (typically AAA at A level).
 Most require you to have studied both biology and chemistry at A level or in your Highers or International Baccalaureate.
 However, some universities are slightly more flexible about the subjects they want you to have studied.
-These include:

 In addition to these academic requirements, some dentistry courses require applicants to sit the UK Clinical Aptitude Test (UKCAT) or Biomedical Admissions Test (BMAT), which assess your reasoning and decision-making skills.
 Other requirements may include a DBS check, immunisations, a health questionnaire and testing for blood-borne viruses.

 Some universities like you to have undertaken work shadowing (spending time in a dentist’s surgery to try to understand what their role involves) before you apply, while others don’t mention it as a requirement.
-For example, the University of Dundee states, ‘You need to have carefully investigated dentistry as a career and have undertaken some work shadowing with a general dental practitioner or community dentist.
+For example, the University of Dundee previously stated, ‘You need to have carefully investigated dentistry as a career and have undertaken some work shadowing with a general dental practitioner or community dentist.
 There is no prescribed length of time for this, but you should be able to tell us about your experiences in your personal statement.’
 Even if work experience isn’t explicitly asked for, you’ll need to demonstrate your commitment to dentistry in your personal statement and work shadowing is a good way to do this.

 All BDS dentistry degrees are five years long, with the following exceptions:

 - Some universities offer a pre-dental year for students with proven academic ability but not the necessary science qualifications (typically AAA in non-science subjects or with just one science subject), making it a six-year course.
-Examples include the University of Manchester, the University of Dundee and Cardiff University.

 - Less commonly, a pre-dental year with lower entry requirements is available for students who have not met the grade requirements.
-The University of Bristol offers this exclusively for students at specific schools and colleges as a ‘widening participation initiative’ and the University of Dundee offers it for students whose academic attainment has been limited by adverse circumstances.

 - People with a 2.1 degree in a science or biomedical subject can sometimes apply to join the second year of a dentistry degree, making it a four-year course.
 This is because they will have already covered the required content for the first year.
-Universities offering this option include the University of Aberdeen, the University of Liverpool and King’s College London.

 There’s no apprenticeship route to becoming a dentist because a BDS degree is essential to qualify.
 However, if you don’t want to go to university you might want to consider the following dentistry-related careers, which all have school-leaver options in addition to a degree route: